btclaw/btclaw-miner/docs/PROTOCOL.md

 ### 8.5 HTTP API Service

-The Indexer runs as a standalone HTTP service (`src/bin/indexer.rs`) built with **actix-web**, with CORS enabled for cross-origin frontend access.
+The Indexer runs as a standalone HTTP service (`src/bin/indexer.rs`) built with **actix-web**, with a response cache layer (RwLock) for high-concurrency performance and CORS enabled for cross-origin frontend access.
 All endpoints use the `/api` prefix, with legacy non-prefixed routes maintained for backward compatibility.

 #### Core Endpoints